Homer Cogdell

-Homer David Cogdell (April 5, 1888 – October 8, 1956) was a college football player and US Army captain during World War I. He was also an assistant administrator in the Farmers Home Administration.
+Homer David Cogdell (April 5, 1888 – October 8, 1956) was an American college football player and US Army captain during World War I. He was also an assistant administrator in the Farmers Home Administration.

 Auburn University

 Cogdell was a prominent fullback and end for the Auburn Tigers football team of Alabama Polytechnic Institute from 1908 to 1911.

 1909

 Grantland Rice selected him All-Southern in 1909.

-1910-11
+1910–11

 He was selected All-Southern again in 1910 and 1911.